Math Calculators

 4 : 3 = Width : 480

-We can find the width using the cross-product property of proportions:
+We can solve for the missing width by applying the cross-product property:

 3 × Width = 4 × 480